 Participation in Subsequent Years

 The percentage of which payments can be adjusted will increase each year through 2022, capping at 9%.
-It is in clinicians’ best interest to prepare for MACRA/MIPS in order to fully participate as soon as possible.
+It is in clinicians’ best interest to prepare for MACRA/MIPS to fully participate as soon as possible.

 With a designated team of MIPS representatives, 1st Providers Choice certified EHR software and practice management software can help guide your practice to meet MACRA/MIPS requirements so you can receive maximum reimbursement.
-For more information or for a free demonstration, contact us online or call us at 480-782-1116.
+For more information or a free demonstration, contact us online or call us at 480-782-1116.